mean3374/subdomain-enum-http-https-checker/README.md

 ## Usage

-1. Clone the repository or download the script.
+1. Clone the repository or download the script include assetfinder.exe file.
 2. Install the required packages using `pip`:
-3. Run the script:
+3. Run the script using `python subdomain-enum-http-https-checker.py`:
-4. Enter the domain name for which you want to check the subdomains' HTTP/HTTPS status.
+4. Enter the domain name for which you want to enum and check HTTP/HTTPS status.
+For example, `example.com`

 ## Output